-VI-4.
+VI-8.
 Approval Authority

-The Board shall approve all lease agreements pertaining to JWB occupied or owned real estate.
+The Board shall approve all lease agreements pertaining to JWB occupied or owned real estate and the Board shall execute the audit engagement letter after the Board has selected the auditor in accordance with applicable law.
 The Chief Executive Officer or his/her designee shall have the authority to do the following within the Adopted Budget:

 - a.
-Approve and execute any and all contracts, including, but not limited to: grants, interlocal agreements, intergovernmental contracts, joint and cooperative purchasing contracts with other governmental agencies, and any amendments, extensions, renewals, or assignments thereof, including changes in price, terms and conditions, that involve the receipt or payment by JWB of an amount not to exceed \$50,000 - b.
-Execute all agreements approved by the Board
+Approve and execute any and all contracts, including, but not limited to: grants, interlocal agreements, intergovernmental contracts, joint and cooperative purchasing contracts with other governmental agencies, and any amendments, extensions, renewals, or assignments thereof, including changes in price, terms and conditions, that involve the receipt or payment by JWB of an amount not to exceed \$75,000 - b.
+Execute all agreements approved by the Board - c.
+Approve and execute continued program agreements, that were originally awarded in accordance with policy, and the agency and program remain in substantial compliance with all contract terms.